 The fertile land of the Loire Valley is not only rich in agriculture, but also history, as it was once the hunting grounds of royalty.
 Chateaux and country homes remain here in abundance as historical artifacts to be treasured.
 Chenonceau, Chambord, Amboise, and Blois are a few of the notable chateaux in the region.

-The city of Orléans, known for the Siege of Orléans during Hundred Years War heroine, Jean d’Arc (Joan of Arc), is strategically located on the Loire River.
-Cities, Tours and Nantes, are located further downstream before the river empties into the Bay of Biscay at the Atlantic Ocean.
+The city of Orléans, known for the Siege of Orléans during the Hundred Years War heroine, Jean d’Arc (Joan of Arc), is strategically located on the Loire River.
+The cities of Tours and Nantes are located further downstream before the river empties into the Bay of Biscay at the Atlantic Ocean.

 The iconic Gothic cathedral in Chartres towers above the skyline of this city in the Eure-et-Loir department of Centre-Val de Loire.